 The UK's location provides a central link between economies across the world, with business hours overlapping major business locations in Asia, the Middle East and the Americas.
-Its close proximity to Europe ensures that it benefits from the opportunity to trade with a number of large economies within the European trading bloc.
+Its close proximity to Europe ensures that it benefits from the opportunity to trade with a number of large economies within the European trading bloc, though trade has become more challenging in recent years as a result of additional logistics and regulation post-Brexit.